MEET OUR KNITTERS

 Our hand-knitters lovingly craft these pieces by hand, using either two or four knitting needles.
 This makes each piece truly unique!

 Lots of our hand-knitters knit simply for the pure joy of it.
-“To hand-knit something, I get enjoyment from it and if somebody likes to buy it and wear it, it makes me feel good!” - Val
+“To hand-knit something, I get enjoyment from it and if somebody likes to buy it and wear it, it makes me feel good!” says Val Hamilton from Glasgow.

 By the time your hand-knit pieces reach you they will have had a very rich and varied life.
 From village fêtes to WI meetings, church services to their living room.
 Each hand-knitted garment takes shape in many different locations as our hand-knitters often use their skills wherever, and whenever they can.
 This infuses each hand-knit garment with the love, laughter and warmth of these knitters’ lives.

 Many of our ladies have been knitting since childhood and their zeal for knitting shows in the beautiful patterns and the detail they work into our garments.
 Some of our pieces can take up to a staggering 90 hours to make just one single style.